galsnir/boosting-notebook/README.md

 A Jupyter notebook that implements the **AdaBoost** algorithm from scratch using decision stumps as weak learners, then benchmarks the custom implementation against scikit-learn's `AdaBoostClassifier`, `GradientBoostingClassifier`, and `RandomForestClassifier` on multiple synthetic datasets.

-This was Exercise 2 of course 3945 (Machine Learning), 2025A.

 ---

 ## Table of contents